cloudflare/cloudflare-docs/content/cloudflare-one/insights/dex/tests/traceroute.md

 ### Supported devices

-To run an HTTP test, the device must be connected to Zero Trust via the WARP client.
+To run an Traceroute test, the device must be connected to Zero Trust via the WARP client.
 Refer to the table below for client version requirements.

 | System | Minimum WARP version |
 | -------| ---------|